Camilla Rosatello

 Camilla Rosatello (born 28 May 1995) is an Italian tennis player.

 She has a career-high singles ranking of world No. 225, achieved on 7 August 2017 and peaked at No. 72 in doubles on 27 May 2024.
-Rosatello has won two doubles titles on the WTA Challenger Tour along with one singles and 38 doubles titles on the ITF Women's Circuit.
+Rosatello has won two doubles titles on the WTA Challenger Tour along with two singles and 40 doubles titles on the ITF Women's Circuit.

 On the ITF Junior Circuit, she had a career-high combined ranking of No. 30, achieved in January 2013.

-Rosatello has represented Italy in Fed Cup competition, where she has a win–loss record of 0–1 (as of March 2024).
+Rosatello has represented Italy in Fed Cup competition, where she has a win-loss record of 0–1.

 Career

-Rosatello made her WTA 1000 main draw debut at the 2018 Italian Open, where she received a wildcard into the singles draw, losing in the first round to qualifier Kaia Kanepi.
+Rosatello made her WTA 1000 debut at the 2018 Italian Open, where she received a wildcard into the singles main draw, losing in the first round to qualifier Kaia Kanepi.

-She also received a wildcard for the 2023 Italian Open but lost her first round match to Claire Liu in three sets.
+She also received a wildcard for the 2023 Italian Open but lost her first-round match to Claire Liu, in three sets.

 In July 2023, Rosatello reached her first WTA Tour final at the Palermo Ladies Open with fellow Italian Angelica Moratelli, losing to Kimberley Zimmermann and Yana Sizikova.

-At the 2024 Grand Prix SAR La Princesse Lalla Meryem in Rabat, Morocco, she defeated world number 36 Yuan Yue in the opening round to record her first win against a top-50 ranked player.
-She saved 12 set points before winning the first set.
+At the 2024 Grand Prix SAR La Princesse Lalla Meryem in Rabat, Morocco, she defeated world No. 36, Yuan Yue, in the opening round to record her first win against a top-50 ranked player.
+She saved 12 break points, before winning the first set.
 She retired due to injury in her second round match with Kamilla Rakhimova.